bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-6-methods-references.rst

 |Groupwork| Design a Class for your Community
 ----------------------------------------------------------

-.. |lesson 5.2| raw:: html

-   <a href="https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-2-writing-constructors.html#groupwork-design-a-class-for-your-community" target="_blank">lesson 5.2</a>

 In lessons 5.1 and 5.2, you came up with a class of your own choice relevant to your community.

-1. Copy your class with its 3 instance variables, constructor, and its print() and main methods from |lesson 5.2| into the active code exercise below.
+1. Copy your class with its 3 instance variables, constructor, and its print() and main methods from `lesson 5.2 <https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-2-writing-constructors.html#groupwork-design-a-class-for-your-community>`_ into the active code exercise below.

 2. Create accessor (get) methods and mutator (set) methods for each of the instance variables.